Think3D: Thinking with Space for Spatial Reasoning

 Our main contributions can be summarized as follows:

-\begin{enumerate}[leftmargin=1.5em, topsep=0.3em, itemsep=0.3em] \item \textbf{A new perspective on spatial reasoning.} We introduce the concept of ``Think with Space", which redefines spatial reasoning as an active 3D exploration process, in contrast to conventional passive 2D perception. \item \textbf{A framework for explicit 3D interaction.} We design Think3D, allowing the VLM-based agent to manipulate point clouds through camera-based reference actions and iterative spatial reasoning chains. \item \textbf{Reinforcement learning for spatial exploration.} We formulate the model’s acquisition of viewpoint and action selection as an RL process, enabling it to develop efficient 3D exploration strategies that enhance reasoning performance across spatial benchmarks. \end{enumerate}
+\begin{itemize} \item \textbf{A new perspective on spatial reasoning.} We frame spatial reasoning as an active 3D exploration process, referred to as \emph{Think with 3D Space}, rather than conventional passive 2D perception.

+\item \textbf{A framework for explicit 3D interaction.} We design Think3D, allowing the VLM-based agent to manipulate point clouds through camera-based reference actions and iterative spatial reasoning chains.

+\item \textbf{Reinforcement learning for spatial exploration.} We formulate the model’s acquisition of viewpoint and action selection as an RL process, enabling it to develop efficient 3D exploration strategies that enhance reasoning performance across spatial benchmarks. \end{itemize}